FDMcreative/Super-Mario-Bros-3-Memory-Card-Game-Bootstrap/README.md

 Difficulties:

--Compared to the non-bootstrap version, I had to change the image from being a div-background to being an img-div so it can scale with the columns.
+- Compared to the non-bootstrap version, I had to change the image from being a div-background to being an img-div so it can scale with the columns.
 - Making the cards not focused after being clicked (not implemented yet).
 - Audio in Autoplay (not implemented yet).